How to explain Carman?

 8. No Monsters

 Yes.
-When I was a child, I thought as a child, I danced as a child.
-Now that I am grown, I see that this video really doesn’t pick up till the end, when Carman uses the Bible to chase a bunch of ’50s-era movie monsters (and one walking alligator?) back into the TV.
+When you were a child, you thought as a child, you danced as a child.
+Now that you are grown, you see that this video really doesn’t pick up till the end, when Carman uses the Bible to chase a bunch of ’50s-era movie monsters (and one walking alligator?) back into the TV.

 7. God Is Exalted